 If a mobile banking app makes you think of depositing checks and discovering your balance quickly, you’re in good company.
 These are classic tasks.

 But a growing number of banks are adding features to their mobile apps that go beyond the basics — including helping you avoid unwanted charges and track your spending habits.
-These features might be critical to customers’ lives at a time when most consumers are struggling to save.
+These features might be crucial to customers’ lives at a time when most consumers are struggling to save.

 Here’s what you need to know about what you can get from a mobile bank app today, and what to expect next.